frizbit/documentation/source/index.html.md

 Enter a name and a unique identifier for your website push ID as shown in the example above.
 As recommended by Apple, use a reverse-domain name style string (i.e., com.domainname.appname) for a unique identifier.
 Click “Register” and “Done” to complete registration.

-Please note the identifier as we will ask while you are creating a website by using [Frizbit Dashboard.](https://dashboard.frizbit.com)
+Please note the identifier as we will ask while you are creating a website by using <a href="https://dashboard.frizbit.com" target="_blank">Frizbit Dashboard.</a>

 3. **Create a Website Push ID Certificate**